-Do not connect to lines between air tanks and relay valve.
-Do not connect to lines between foot valve and relay valves or front delivery to brakes (Delivery System).
-Do not connect to spring brake lines or lines to emergency system spring brake valve.
-Do not connect to supply tank or connecting lines.
-Do not tap between check valve at supply line to air reservoir and reservoir port.
+- Do not connect to lines between air tanks and relay valve. - Do not connect to spring brake lines or lines to emergency system spring brake valve. - Do not connect to supply tank or connecting lines. - Do not tap between check valve at supply line to air reservoir and reservoir port.

 Above guidelines apply to accessories only and should not be used for additional axle installations.